 Participation & Effort: 60% of the music grade.
 This grade is based on student on-task time.
 On-task refers to full listening and engaging in the class activity according to class CHAMP expectations posted in the room.
 Students begin each class with 100 points.
-They may lose 1 point each time they lose full participation and are reminded to self-correct and re-engage themselves.
-They may lose 5 points if their lack of appropriate participation effort distracts or disturbs another student.
-They may gain points for demonstrating effort above and beyond becoming positive role models.
+Points are lost if students lose full participation and are reminded to self-correct and re-engage themselves.
+Points are also deducted if student lack of appropriate participation distracts or disturbs another student.
+Points are awarded when students demonstrate above and beyond others and become positive role models for peers.

 ASSIGNMENTS: 25%.
-Periodically we will have written assignments of one type or another during class.
+Listening and Following Directions is a weekly grade for classes that meet twice a week.
+Periodically we will also have written assignments of one type or another during class.
 Homework will be rare and minimal usually only if classwork is not completed.
-"Valentin" Rubric applies unless another is given.
+The "Valentin" Rubric is used for grading unless another is given.
 Late assignments will be accepted but marked down depending on lateness unless student had an excused absence from school.
 Excused absences that require make up work should be inquired about a.s.a.p. when student returns to school.
 Re-doing assignments is always allowed as long as the original assignment was turned in on time.